gyrostable/documentation/src/pools/e-clps.md

 <figure><img src="../assets/Rate-providers-v8.gif" alt=""><figcaption><p>E-CLP rate providers make yield-bearing asset pools more efficient by automating liquidity management and mitigating LVR.</p></figcaption></figure>

-**Benefits of E-CLPs for Gyroscope**: The capital efficiency gains of the E-CLP are particularly large for GYDGyro tradingMoney mMarket pools, which pair GYD with other assets.
+**Benefits of E-CLPs for Gyroscope**: The capital efficiency gains of the E-CLP are particularly large for GYD trading pools, which pair GYD with other assets.
 GYD should normally trade between the minting price of $1 and the redemption price.
 In most cases, GYD should trade near $1.
 In niche situations, however, like under contingency pricing in the DSM, the redemption price may be at a discount.
 An E-CLP can be calibrated for this precise liquidity profile bounded by minting and redemption prices.
 In comparison, a Stableswap pool would reserve half of its liquidity for prices above $1 whereas such liquidity is unnecessary.

 The E-CLP parameterization displayed above effectively reserves some liquidity for price ranges that may occur, but are less common, but only targeted where it is actually needed.